DUB - BUD

 The average price of all round-trip flights from Dublin to Budapest clicked on KAYAK for each day over the last 12 months.

-When flying from Dublin to Budapest, you should consider leaving on a Wednesday and avoid Thursdays if you are looking for the best rates.
+When flying from Dublin to Budapest, you should consider leaving on a Wednesday and avoid Mondays if you are looking for the best rates.
 For your return to Dublin, you’ll find the best rates on Sundays and the most expensive ones on Fridays.

 What is the cheapest month to fly from Dublin to Budapest?